Outdoor Dog Photography

 Before & After

 Your dog's safety is one of my biggest considerations.
 For most of the sessions, dogs are on leash!
 With some magical editing, I remove leashes from photos where they aren't necessary.
-These photos show the before-edits photo and the after-edits results.
-Dozens of editing steps were performed, but as you can see, the results still look natural and warm.
+These photos show the before and after results.

-An example of when I would keep a leash in the photo is if you do a walk in downtown SF, where leashes are required and make sense to keep in.
+An example of when I would keep a leash in the photo is if you do a walk in downtown SF (where leashes are required)—it makes sense to keep it in.
+Leash removals are the first step in the editing process, so the "after" photos in the examples shown are not the fully edited photos.

 FAQs

-My dog doesn't know many commands, is that okay?
+My dog doesn't know many commands and can't sit still, is that okay?

 Absolutely!
 A lot of the dogs I've photographed were in training for commands.
 When I press the shutter button, many frames are captured in one second, so that 1/4 second when the dog sits down and stands back up is recorded.
 Posing is also not necessary for a session—I prefer a documentary style of photographing.